astronomer/docs/astro/install-gcp.md

 - Your preferred node instance type.
 - Your preferred CloudSQL instance type.
 - Your preferred maximum node count.
+- (_Optional_) Your custom CIDR ranges for connecting to Astronomer's services.

-If not specified, Astronomer will create a Cluster with two e2-medium-4 nodes, one Medium General Purpose CloudSQL instance (4vCPU, 16GB), and a maximum node count of 20 in `us-central1`.
+If not specified, Astronomer will create a Cluster with the following resources in `us-central1`:

+- Two `e2-medium-4` nodes.
+- A Medium General Purpose CloudSQL instance (4vCPU, 16GB).
+- A maximum node count of 20.
+- A Subnet CIDR of `172.20.0.0/19`.
+- A Pod CIDR of `172.21.0.0/19`.
+- A Service Address CIDR of `172.22.0.0/19`.
+- A VPC Peering CIDR of `172.23.0.0/9`.

 For information on all supported regions and configurations, see [GCP Resource Reference](resource-reference-gcp.md).